If you want to find your niche online but you have been struggling with the practical side of how to find a niche – then you are in luck!

-After receiving a number of questions on this tactic, I wanted to show you exactly how I go about finding proven niches, using a tactic that 99% of the competition doesn’t use.
+After receiving a number of questions about how to find a niche market, I wanted to show you exactly how I go about finding proven profitable niches, using a tactic that 99% of the competition doesn’t use.

-My Secret weapon in finding niche sites, that are proven to make money is – Flippa.com.
+My Secret weapon in finding profitable niches, that are proven to make money is – Flippa.com.

 In this article I take 3 sites, pick them apart, and explain how I would go about building my own website in that niche.

 There can be a lot of BS in a Flippa auction, spotting a legit website can prove difficult.
 However there are steps you can take to filter out much of the rubbish and find niches with real potential.